wu-lee/rushkoff-archive/docs/_articles/the-shift-online.md

 While many argue that the impending "Gaian mind" of cyberspace--all those wires connecting the individual human neurons together--will turn our multifaceted world into a monoculture, I'd argue that just the opposite is true.
 The programmed media hierarchy is what pushes us towards monoculture.
 A world where each member can express herself is absolute chaos.
 Not disorder, chaos.

-So technology now addresses the great

-and natural human urge towards connection.

-Kids who go out on the Internet don't browse for
+So technology now addresses the great and natural human urge towards connection.
+Kids who go out on the Internet don't browse for facts.

-facts.
 They search for other humans.
-It may look

-cold \~nd electronic, but what other means do

-they have at their disposal in a culture that values compet1t1on over cooperation,/ -called

-family values over community berspace is remedial help for a civj

-lost the ability to touch itself.
-J tI1111•1TTTTC'••·
+It may look cold and electronic, but what other means do they have at their disposal in a culture that values competition over cooperation, and so-called family values over community values?
+Cyberspace is remedial help for a civilization that has lost the ability to touch itself.
+Ironically, it is not the so-called "Third World" indigenous cultures who need to get online.
+They already understand their connection to nature and the natural rhythms of the planet.
+It is we, the members of the over-ordered Western civilization, who need to learn that we' re all part of the same great organism.
+Cyberspace merely approximates the level of communication that we'll be capable of, once we develop the compassion to perceive our deep connectedness organically.
+The Internet is Western white man's clean, dry, safe, electronic way of experiencing some global community.

 As a culture, we are predisposed to resist